Ebba Secka

 Biography

-I trained as a Community Health Nurse, Registered Nurse and a Registered Midwife (At Risk) , and hold a Master of Philosophy Degree in International Community Health from the University of Oslo in Norway.
-I also accrued over 24 years of work experienced mainly in the public health sector and partly the UN system notably UNICEF and WHO.
+I trained as a Community Health Nurse, Registered Nurse and a Registered Midwife (At Risk) , and do hold a Master of Philosophy Degree in International Community Health from the University of Oslo in Norway.

 At international Level, I trained as a consultant on Disease Surveillance and Routine Immunization by CDC at Atlanta, and then worked as Stop Transmission of Polio consultant with the WHO Country Office in Uganda in Eastern Africa under the Polio Eradication Initiative Program for a period of two years.